 Frailty is a clinically recognizable state of increased vulnerability resulting from aging-associated decline in reserve and function across multiple physiologic systems such that the ability to cope with every day or acute stressors is compromised.

 A frail person has trouble performing activities of daily living because of weakness or fatigue.
 Frail individuals are vulnerable to acute illness due to low activity level.

 Frailty is a marker for worsening health status.

-The Clinical Frailty Scale is used to help identify people in the five categories of people who have multiple chronic conditions and frailty and should consider using MOLST:
+The Clinical Frailty Scale is used to help identify people in the five categories of people who have advanced chronic conditions and/or advanced frailty and should consider using MOLST: